-Kamille King: Wow so this was bubbling in the ’90s?
+Kamille King: Wow, so this was bubbling in the ’90s?

-Tameil had connections in Baltimore, and their OG’s gave Tameil the blessing to remix their style of club music.
-I don’t like telling other people’s story, especially while they are still here to tell it, but that’s the person that you really need to interview.
+Tameil had connections in Baltimore, and their OGs gave Tameil the blessing to remix their style of club music.
+I don’t like telling other people’s stories, especially while they are still here to tell it, but that’s the person that you really need to interview.
 He can fill in all those gaps for you.
 But he came back with that blessing, and he was the King and the founder of making the type of music that we all started partying to in the early 2000s.
-That’s what Jersey Club is now in terms of what you hear, its DJ Tameil’s musical advancement.
-At that time, he was calling it Brick City Club, being straight from Newark NJ.
-He was the one who ushered the new sound, and then soon after you had other people like the Brick Bandits, a producer powerhouse of beatmakers.
+That’s what Jersey Club is now in terms of what you hear.
+It’s DJ Tameil’s musical advancement.
+At that time, he was calling it Brick City Club, being straight from Newark, NJ.
+He was the one who ushered the new sound, and then soon after, you had other people like the Brick Bandits, a producer powerhouse of beatmakers.
 You also had DJs and producers doing their thing.
 Those are the other people that you need to interview; they were very influential in creating and upgrading the sound.
 Along with the sound taking shape, you had a local dance group that went mainstream called the Brick City Dancers.
 They were the main ones that were doing shows, traveling, dancing to the club music that we were hearing.
 They were taking the party and putting it on stage.
 What made them popular was now you’re seeing what kids were doing behind the scenes.
-Like, parents didn’t notice.
+Parents didn’t notice.
 Parents didn’t know what was going on in the house parties.
 But when they brought it on stage, we were all excited as young people because we knew what they were doing.
-They’re doing all the inappropriate moves.
-But it’s done in a way where it’s acceptable to everybody.
+They’re doing all the inappropriate moves, but it’s done in a way where it’s acceptable to everybody.

 That was the prominent group that was showcasing different dances to club music.
 There were other dancers and people making up dances and partying, but BCD set the tone for what was to come in the new millennium.
 I call the 90’s era the Freestyle/Improve era.
 A lot of the movements were done off of a feeling, and everyone did the main dances, but they all did them in their own unique way.
 This was the beginning of everything you see now.
 BCD (Brick City Dancers) is the 2nd generation of NJ’s street dance movement.
 This legendary dance group is responsible for the dance resurgence in New Jersey in the early ’90s.
-With the guidance of Basil Harris and Barbara Ramirez, these young men set the blueprint for all dancers and crews though-out NJ.
-The innovators are Major, Nyjohn, Mark, Faheem, and Shaheed.
-BCD was the first Dance group with diverse styles of street dance to open their own show at NJ’s prestigious NJPAC, appear on national television multiple times, set the landscape for popular dance hangouts like Skate 22 and Branch Brook Park and a host of other inaugural events and opportunities around the country.
-They were the first to show the kids in Newark, NJ, what working together as a dance group could achieve.
+With the guidance of Basil Harris and Barbara Ramirez, these young men set the blueprint for all dancers and crews throughout NJ.
+The innovators are Major, NyJohn, Mark, Faheem, and Shaheed.
+BCD was the first dance group with diverse styles of street dance to open their own show at NJ’s prestigious NJPAC, appear on national television multiple times, and set the landscape for popular dance hangouts like Skate 22 and Branch Brook Park and a host of other inaugural events and opportunities around the country.
+They were the first to show the kids in Newark, NJ what working together as a dance group could achieve.